Ataluren: History

 Ataluren was discovered by scientists at PTC Therapeutics in a collaboration with Lee Sweeney's lab at the University of Pennsylvania, which was initially funded in part by Parent Project Muscular Dystrophy.
 The team used phenotypic screening of a chemical library to identify compounds that increased the amount of protein expressed by mutated genes, and then optimized one of the hits in the screen to create this drug.
 As with the results of many cell-based screens, the biological target of ataluren is not known.

 Phase I clinical trials started in 2004.

-In 2010, PTC Therapeutics released preliminary results of its phase 2b clinical trial for Duchenne muscular dystrophy, with participants not showing a significant improvement in the six minute walk distance after the 48 weeks of the trial.
-This failure resulted in the termination of a $100 million deal with Genzyme to pursue the drug.
+In 2010, PTC Therapeutics released preliminary results of its phase IIb clinical trial for Duchenne muscular dystrophy, with participants not showing a significant improvement in the six minute walk distance after the 48 weeks of the trial.

 In May 2014, ataluren received a positive opinion from the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) and received market authorization from the European Commission to treat people with nonsense mutation Duchenne muscular dystrophy in August 2014; a confirmatory phase III clinical trial was required.
 By December it was on the market in Germany, France, Italy, Denmark, Spain and a number of other European Union countries.

 In February 2016, FDA declined to accept PTC Therapeutics new drug application for ataluren, which was based on a clinical trial in which ataluren missed its primary endpoint; PTC appealed and the FDA declined again in October 2016.

 In July 2016, NHS England agreed a Managed Access Agreement (MAA) for Translarna providing reimbursed patient access to Translarna in England via a five-year MAA.
 This followed a positive recommendation from the National Institute for Health and Care Excellence (NICE) in April 2016, subject to PTC and NHS England finalizing the terms of the MAA.
 NICE issued its final guidance later in July with implementation of the MAA for patients following within two months.

-In March 2017, PTC terminated development of ataluren for cystic fibrosis due to lack of efficacy in the Phase III trials.
+In March 2017, PTC terminated development of ataluren for cystic fibrosis due to lack of efficacy in the phase III trials.